niess/goupil/docs/py/topography_surface.rst

 `TopographySurface`_
 ====================

-This class represents a pseudo-random stream, such as the one consumed by the Monte Carlo transport.
-The stream can be shifted forward or backward using the :py:attr:`index <RandomStream.index>` attribute.
-By default, the stream is seeded using the system entropy.
+This class represents a topographic surface as a collection of nested :doc:`topography_map` objects.
+The resolution is expected to decrease as one moves from the most inner map (index :python:`0`) to the most outer one, providing a Level of Detail (LoD).

 Constructor